FAQ

 Webinar

-How do I sign up for the Webinar?
+How do I sign up for a webinar?

-You can fill in an application form for the Webinar which can be found on our website www.iicp.ie.
-Once we receive your application, you will be included on the participant list and the Zoom link will be emailed to you on the day of the Webinar.
+You can complete an application form for the webinar on our Events page.
+When we receive your application, you will be included in the participants list, and the Zoom link will be emailed to you on the day of the webinar.

 Take the next step